ProdByBuddha/infra-as-an-organism/foreword.md

 To **Nexus Network**, for seeing the potential before it was obvious.

-To **Eternal Zion**, for providing not just collaboration but the space to ideate, to experiment, to fail, to learn, and to create resources like this book.
-Your trust in my rapid application of knowledge gave me room to prove what's possible.

 To **Ken Thomas**, who introduced me to Transformers architecture in October 2022 and sparked the curiosity that became this journey.

 To **every language model** that patiently answered my 3 AM questions, generated code examples, and helped me understand concepts I'd never been formally taught.